humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 # Putting AI to Work in Complex Codebases

-Everyone knows AI coding tools struggle with real production codebases.
-The [the Stanford study on AI's impact on developer productivity](https://www.youtube.com/watch?v=tbDDYKRFjhk) proved it: A lot of the "extra code" shipped by AI tools ends up just reworking the slop that was shipped last week.
-Coding agents are great for new projects or small changes, but in large established codebases, AI can often make developers *less* productive.
+It seems pretty well-accepted that AI coding tools struggle with real production codebases.
+The [Stanford study on AI's impact on developer productivity](https://www.youtube.com/watch?v=tbDDYKRFjhk) found:

+1. A lot of the "extra code" shipped by AI tools ends up just reworking the slop that was shipped last week.
+2. Coding agents are great for new projects or small changes, but in large established codebases, AI can often make developers *less* productive.

 The common response is somewhere between the pessimist "this will never work" and the more measured "maybe someday when there are smarter models."

-But here's what we discovered: **you can get really far with today's models if you embrace core context engineering principles**.
+After several months of tinkering, I've found that **you can get really far with today's models if you embrace core context engineering principles**.

-We have been iterating a lot on techniques and have found some workflows that let current models handle 300k LOC Rust codebases, ship a week's worth of work in a day, and maintain code quality that passes expert review.
+This isn't another "10x your productivity" pitch.
+I [tend to be pretty measured when it comes to interfacing with the ai hype machine](https://hlyr.dev/12fa).
+But we've stumbled into workflows that leave me with considerable optimism for what's possible.
+We've gotten claude code to handle 300k LOC Rust codebases, ship a week's worth of work in a day, and maintain code quality that passes expert review.
 The key is something we call "frequent intentional compaction" - deliberately structuring how you feed context to the AI throughout the development process.

-This isn't another "10x your productivity" pitch.
-What follows is some of the learnings that convinced me that AI for coding is not just for toys and prototypes, but rather a deeply technical engineering craft.
+I am now fully convinced that AI for coding is not just for toys and prototypes, but rather a deeply technical engineering craft.

-### The Stanford study that changed everything
+### Grounding Context from AI Engineer

 Two talks from AI Engineer 2025 fundamentally shaped my thinking about this problem.